yuhezhang-ai/triton-augment/README.md

 </details>

-## Auto-Tuning
+## 💡 Auto-Tuning

-All benchmark results shown above use default configurations.
+All benchmark results shown above use default kernel configurations.
 Auto-tuning can potentially provide **additional speedup** on dedicated GPUs.

 **What is Auto-Tuning?**